Western Rocks, Isles of Scilly: The Western Rocks in history

-Seventy–seven years later, in 1784, the packet ship Nancy hit the Gilstone.
+Seventy-seven years later, in 1784, the packet ship Nancy hit the Gilstone.
 Some of the crew and passengers took to a small boat which was dashed on to Rosevear, killing all those aboard.
 A total of 36 crew, 12 passengers, and one prisoner drowned, including the actress Ann Cargill.
 She was returning to England from India and her body was found clinging to a young child; they were buried on Rosevear along with other bodies found.
 She was later interred in the churchyard in Old Town on St Mary's.

-In 1841 the captain of a paddle steamer SS Thames mistook the lighthouse on St Agnes for the Longships, changed course to the north and steamed onto the Cribewidden Rocks with the loss of 62 of the 66 passengers and crew.
+In 1841 the captain of a paddle steamer SS Thames mistook the lighthouse on St Agnes for the Longships and changed course to head north.
+The vessel broke up sank in a strong NE gale off Jacky's Rock between Rosevear and Crebawethan.
+Sixty-two of the sixty-four passengers and crew drowned.
+Pilot gig Whale reached the wreck in heavy seas, saving three women.
+Her figurehead is in the Valhalla Museum at Tresco Abbey Gardens.
 The second known heaviest loss of life occurred in 1875 when the German liner the SS Schiller hit the Retarrier Ledges with the loss of 335 lives.
 Her captain knew she was near the Bishop Light but did not realise he was within the Western Rocks.

 The various wrecks are popular diving sites for both commercial and amateur divers, with searches made to identify and record the wrecks.